crisie/OpenFaceWrapper/README.md

 cmake --build . --target OpenFaceWrapper -j 4
 ```

+Copy all the OpenFace models and AU_predictors to the folder in which you run the app importing the shared lib.

+# Windows

+1. Install same dependencies as OpenFace https://github.com/TadasBaltrusaitis/OpenFace/wiki/Windows-Installation.

+2. Open Visual Studio project and modify Include directories and Additional Library Directories items according to your paths definitions, so that they point to the 3rd party OpenFace libraries.

+3. Build project.
+It will produce a DLL file in the Release folder.

-Copy all the open face models and AU_predictors to the folder in which you run the app importing the shared lib.
+4. Copy all the OpenFace models and AU_predictors to the folder in which you run the app importing the shared lib.